juicedata/juicefs/docs/en/how_to_use_on_kubernetes.md

 ## Installation

-### Install with helm
+### Install with Helm

-To install helm, refer to the [Helm install guide](https://github.com/helm/helm#install) , helm 3 is required.
+To install Helm, refer to the [Helm install guide](https://github.com/helm/helm#install) , Helm 3 is required.

-1. Prepare a file `values.yaml` with access infomation about redis and object storage (take amazon s3 `us-east-1` as an example)
+1. Prepare a file `values.yaml` with access infomation about Redis and object storage (take Amazon S3 `us-east-1` as an example)

 ```yaml
 storageClasses: